Purdue Pharma Agrees To $270 Million Opioid Settlement With Oklahoma

 A judge has said the trial can be televised.

+Landau refers to a new National Center for Addiction Studies and Treatment to be housed a Oklahoma State University in Tulsa.
+It will be funded by $102.5 million from Purdue and $75 million from the Sackler family, which owns the drug company.

+"The agreement reached today will provide assistance to individuals nationwide who desperately need these services — rather than squandering resources on protracted litigation," the Sackler family said in a statement.
+"We have profound compassion for those who are affected by addiction and are committed to playing a constructive role in the coordinated effort to save lives."

 Members of the Sackler family, some of whom were expected to be called to testify at trial, are reportedly contributing to the settlement.
 Court documents filed in Massachusetts show the Sacklers made more than $4 billion on opioid sales between 2008 and 2016.

+The settlement also includes $20 million for medicines to be used by patients in the center, $12.5 million for counties and municipalities in Oklahoma and $60 million for legal fees.

 Some lawyers suggest the deal in Oklahoma is the beginning of many more in cases that stretch across the nation.
 Attorneys representing more than 1,600 lawsuits consolidated in a federal court in Northern Ohio say the resolution in Oklahoma reflects the strength of claims against Purdue.